Pepperoncini Vs. Banana Pepper: a Comparison

 What’s the Difference Between a Banana Pepper and a Pepperoncini?

 Banana peppers and pepperoncini peppers differ in three very distinct ways: Heat, Appearance, and Flavor.
 Both peppers measure up to 500 Scoville Heat Units on the Scoville Scale, but some banana peppers can have no heat, whereas the mildest pepperoncinis will still have just a touch of heat.
-Their skins and flesh thickness are different, with banana peppers being a bit more wrinkly and with more of a pointy end.
+Their skins and flesh thickness are different, with banana peppers being smoother in general and with more of a pointy end.

 The Heat Factor: Pepperoncini Vs. Banana Pepper